 Sugimura Hidetaka is a member of Izu Nursing Care Center Co.

 Born in Shizuoka Prefecture in 1982, he started playing boccia in 2000 when he was a senior in high school.

 He has competed in three consecutive Paralympic Games since London 2012.
 At the Rio 2016 Games (Team BC1-2 class), he won the silver medal in the team competition.
 At the Tokyo 2020 Games, he won a gold medal for an individual (BC2 class) and a bronze medal for team (Team BC1-2 class).
-His specialty is "Sugimu Rising," a term was coined to describe Sugimura’s specialty throw, which through precisely aimed tosses he places his ball on top of a crowded ball and touches the jackball.
+His specialty is "Sugimu Rising," a term that was coined to describe Sugimura’s specialty throw, in which he places his ball on top of a closely placed ball to touch the jackball, through a precisely aimed toss. which through precisely aimed tosses he places his ball on top of a crowded ball and touches the jackball.